 Richard Easton, M.A.

-Professor Emeritus, Director of Conflict and Resolution Studies Concentration
+English Professor Emeritus, Founder and Director of Conflict and Resolution Studies

 In April 2014, contributions from generous alumni endowed a Curriculum Fund for English Professor Emeritus Richard Easton and Professor of Education Patty Easton to establish the interdisciplinary Conflict and Resolution Studies concentration (CRS) at Washington & Jefferson College.
 After deciding not to retire at the request of the administration, Richard Easton was named director of the program and teaches the program’s required course.
 Patty Easton, along with 18 additional faculty members, will teach the program’s affiliated courses.

 The mission of the CRS concentration is to provide theoretical and practical experience to explore the causes of conflict and the possibilities of their reduction or elimination.
 The program embraces the study of family, international, and national conflicts.
 Exploration of civil discourse, social justice issues, and leadership qualities are important values of the new concentration.

 In the short period of time since the inception of CRS, the program has become highly successful.
 With students from across the curriculum, enrollment doubled this year after the program graduated its first class of students last spring.
 Fall 2016 courses included offerings from communication, education, English, environmental science, philosophy, political science, psychology, religious studies, and two courses specific to CRS—one theoretical and one practical.